 Prior to obtaining control, any deferred taxes that needed to be recorded under ASC 740 would have been based on the difference between the carrying amount of the investment in the financial statements and the tax basis in the shares of the investment (i.e., outside basis difference).
 Unless a current tax is triggered, remeasuring the previously held equity interest to fair value will increase the book basis with no corresponding increase in the tax basis, thus changing the outside basis difference and associated deferred tax.
 Since the acquirer's gain or loss from remeasuring the acquirer's previously held investment is reflected in net income, the corresponding tax effect of the change in outside basis difference caused by such gain or loss should be reflected in the acquirer's income tax expense from continuing operations.
-The gain or loss associated other comprehensive income to net income (e.g., unrealized gains or losses on available for sale securities and cumulative translation adjustment).
+The gain or loss associated with a previously held equity interest might include the effects of reclassifying amounts from accumulated other comprehensive income to net income (e.g., unrealized gains or losses on available for sale securities and cumulative translation adjustment).
 Generally, the corresponding reclassification adjustment from OCI to net income will also include any related income tax expense or benefit that was previously recognized in OCI.